wmwolf/MESA_Reader/mesa_reader/README.md

 ### Prerequisites ###

-To install MESA\_Reader, you must already have Tioga installed, since it makes extensive use of DVectors for bulk data storage and easy access for Tioga plots.
 Obivously you need an installation of Ruby.
-I haven't found any conflicts with Ruby 1.8.7, 1.9.3, or 2.0, and I'm told it now works with 1.8.6.
+I haven't found any conflicts with Ruby 1.8.7, 1.9.3, or 2.0+, and I'm told it now works with 1.8.6.
+If you are doing a manual installation, you will also need to have tiogga, a plotting package, installed since MesaReader gathers data into Dvectors, which are a part of Tioga.

+### Quick Installation ###

+As of this writing, MesaReader is now packaged as a gem.
+If you have RubyGems working (and you probably do), you should be able to install it via

+    gem install mesa_reader

+You may need to have superuser privileges, so just prepend `sudo` to the previous command if rubygems barks at you about privileges.
+Tioga is a prerequisite since MesaReader loads data into Dvectors, but Tioga installation should occur automatically.

-### Local Installation ###
+### Manual Installation ###

-Placing the file in your work directory may be sufficient if you just plan to use this for plotting purposes since it will copy over with the rest of the directory whenever you make a new work directory.
+If you can't use a RubyGems installation, you can manually place the `mesa_reader.rb` file in useful location for installation.
+Copying it to your work directory may be sufficient if you just plan to use this for plotting purposes since it will copy over with the rest of the directory whenever you make a new work directory.

 Another possible installation idea that I've been using is to clone the git repository somewhere sensible on my machine and then create a pointer file in my Ruby path (see below).
-For instance, I have a file in `/usr/lib/ruby/` called `MESA_Reader.rb` that has one line:
+For instance, I have a file in `/usr/lib/ruby/` called `mesa_reader.rb` that has one line:

-	require '/Users/wmwolf/Documents/MESA_Reader/MESA_Reader.rb'
+	require '/Users/wmwolf/Documents/MESA_Reader/mesa_reader/lib/mesa_reader.rb'

 That way, the source file is easily accessible in my git repo while also being readable from Ruby's path.
-That is, when you tell ruby to require MESA\_Reader, it will find the file in its path, which will then load the file from your local repo.
+That is, when you tell ruby to require MesaReader, it will find the file in its path, which will then load the file from your local repo.